brotatotes/bht-automation/bht gen 3/Galatians/Chapter 1/Galatians 1 19 bht.md

 # Galatians 1:19 Commentary Help Text

 ## BHT:
-James, the Lord's brother, held apostolic authority despite not being one of the Twelve Apostles.
-Paul encountered James during his visit to Jerusalem, where James's prominence became evident.
-The explanations vary regarding James's relation to Joseph and Mary, suggesting he was either their son or step-brother.
-This distinction emphasizes Paul's independence and equality with the Twelve Apostles, refuting the claims of the Judaizers.
+James, the Lord's brother, was one of the Twelve apostles and the only one Paul saw during his visit.
+It is likely that James was a son of Joseph and Mary, as his brothers are never called sons of Joseph.
+He should not be confused with James, the son of Zebedee.
+James and Jude, both apostles, are probably the authors of the Epistles attributed to them.
+Paul mentioning James as an apostle highlights his equality with the Twelve against the Judaizers' attacks.

 ## Choicest Commentary Quotes:
 ### Henry Alford: